fastapi/fastapi/docs/en/docs/tutorial/query-params.md

 http://127.0.0.1:8000/items/foo?short=yes
 ```

-or any other case variation (uppercase, first letter in uppercase, etc), your function will see the parameter `short` with a `bool` value of `True`.
-Otherwise as `False`.
+or any other case variation (uppercase, first letter in uppercase, etc.), your function will see the parameter `short` with a `bool` value of `True`.
+Otherwise, as `False`.

 ## Multiple path and query parameters